• Skip to primary navigation

 Beetroot Salad in Spirals with Fresh Herbs

-Made by Anastasia Papapetros - Serves 4 Filed Under: Make Ahead Salads, Salad Index, Vegan, Winter Salads
+Made by Anastasia Papapetros - Serves 4 Filed Under: Best Winter Salads, Make Ahead Salads, Salad Index, Salad Recipes By Ingredient, Salads by Diet, Salads by Season, Salads Recipes By Type, Vegan Salads, Vegetable Salad

 Share